Systemorph/IFRS17CalculationEngine/ifrs17/README.md

 </p>

-If you want to know more about the Calculation Engine than just its standard technical use, you are recommended to look at [OverviewCalculationEngine](OverviewCalculationEngine) (*OverviewCalculationEngine*).
+If you want to know more about the Calculation Engine than just its standard technical use, you are recommended to look at [OverviewCalculationEngine](https://portal.systemorph.cloud/project/ifrs17/env/v1.0.0/OverviewCalculationEngine).
 You will be introduced to
-- [DataModel](https://portal.systemorph.cloud/api/project/ifrs17/env/v1.0.0/DataModel/DataStructure) with links to detailed description of individual data types, dimensions and partitions employed
+- [DataModel](https://portal.systemorph.cloud/project/ifrs17/env/v1.0.0/DataModel/DataStructure) with links to detailed description of individual data types, dimensions and partitions employed
-- [Calculation](https://portal.systemorph.cloud/api/project/ifrs17/env/v1.0.0/Import/ImportScopeCalculation) with in detail description using mathematical formulas and links to supporting material
+- [Calculation](https://portal.systemorph.cloud/project/ifrs17/env/v1.0.0/Import/ImportScopeCalculation) with in detail description using mathematical formulas and links to supporting material

 # Got Questions

-For support around the IFRS 17 CalculationEngine get in contact with our [Community](). -link to the community page(IFRS17 landing page)-
+For support around the IFRS 17 CalculationEngine get in contact with our [Community](). -TODO link to the community page(IFRS17 landing page)-

 # Contributing